-2.3 Infrastructure
+2.3.
+Infrastructure

 The current WHAG offices are on lease from the Department of Public Works and Infrastructure.
 The building is slowly a deteriorating, putting the health and safety of staff at risk.
 The Department of Sport, Arts and Culture's Infrastructure section's approved funds have seen the gallery appoint a project management team that to manage the renovation process.
-The museum building is assigned to the Department of Public Works (DPW) but greater collaboration between the WHAG and DPW is needed to continue addressing the following in the 2023/24 financial year: -
+The museum building is assigned to the Department of Public Works (DPW) but greater collaboration between the WHAG and DPW is needed to continue addressing the following in the 2024/25 financial year:

-- A fully functional central air-conditioning system (HVAC); - The rewiring of electricity for the entire building; - The replacement of old water pipes; - · Renovation of the roofs, interior floors and walls; - The installation of state-of -the -art museum quality lighting; - Installation of an ICT and security system, with wireless access to Wi-Fi; - Extension of the storage unit
+- A fully functional central air-conditioning system (HVAC); - The rewiring of electricity for the entire building; - The replacement of old water pipes; - Renovation of the roofs, interior floors and walls; - Extension of the storage unit

-2.4 Decolonized Collection
+2.4.
+Decolonized Collection